anidrobot/Physics-Group-Assignment---1/README.md

 <br>
 **Why added:** Required for our Physics(II) assignment on Wave Optics.
 <br>
-**How it works:** Takes inputs for order, slit width, and angle, then calculates wavelength using the formula:
+**How it works:** Takes inputs for order, slit distance, and angle, then calculates wavelength using the formula:
   λ = (d × sinθ) / m
   <br>
 **Filename:** ` problem1.c `